LODLAM/DLF15LODLAM/CleaningMetadata/Installation.md

+# LODLAM Workshop: Metadata Cleaning Portion
-#LODLAM Metadata Portion Installation Instructions
+# Installation Instructions

-##About
+## About

+### Required Preparation
+This workshop will primarily work with **LODRefine** (Linked Open Data OpenRefine), or **OpenRefine** with the **DERI RDF Extension** installed.
+OpenRefine requires Java (see note below in Installation instructions) and a web browser to run in (**Not Internet Explorer**).

+There are tests to make sure you installations are ready to go on workshop day in this document as well.

+### Optional Preparation
+Additionally, if you want to perform the local reconciliation parts of the workshop (and because we'll be working with conference wi-fi, *this is recommended*), please install and/or setup on your computer **Python** (>=2.7), **Pip** (or other Python package manager), **Git**, and **GitHub**.

-This workshop will primarily work with LODRefine, or OpenRefine with the DERI RDF Extension Installed.
-There will be possibilities for working with Linked Data Fragments and HDT files in one of the breakout sessions, which will involve other installation requirements, detailed further below.
+We might work with **Linked Data Fragments** and **HDT** files in one of the clinic sessions, which will involve other installation requirements, detailed further below.
+Those are optional, obviously, but good to have installed and ready if you're interested in learning more about working with those technologies (along with **Heroku** if you'd like to push your LDF server or client to the web).

+### Need Help?
+If you have any issues with the following, please do not hesitate to contact Christina at cmharlow@gmail.com or @cm_harlow on Twitter.
+We can work issues out over email or set up a Google Hangout time for me to see the errors and try to help that way.

+## Required Installation

-##LODRefine Installation
+### LODRefine Installation
 The cleaning metadata portion of this workshop will primarily work with LODRefine (Linked Open Data Refine) or an instance of OpenRefine with the DERI RDF Extension added.

-Follow the choose your adventure below for getting LODRefine installed on your computer.
+Follow the choose your adventure below for getting LODRefine installed on your computer/work environment.
 Review all the options available before going immediately to the first step; there are a number of ways you can setup this tool.

-After installation, please run the simple test below to ensure your LODRefine installation is ready for the workshop.
+After installation, please run the test below to ensure your LODRefine installation is ready for the workshop.

-Note: We will discuss more about how OpenRefine/LODRefine works during the metadata cleaning portion of the workshop, but it is important to realize now that OpenRefine runs with all data saved in memory - it does not use a database of some sort.
-This means there will be performance issues with bigger datasets and when reconciling against locally-stored datasets, especially dependent on the memory available in your work environment.
+**Nota bene:** We will discuss more about how OpenRefine/LODRefine works during the metadata cleaning portion of the workshop, but it is important to realize now that OpenRefine runs with all data saved in memory - it does not use a database of some sort.
+This means there will be performance issues with bigger datasets and when reconciling against locally-stored RDF documents, especially dependent on the memory available in your work environment.

-If you have any issues with the following, please do not hesitate to contact Christina at cmharlow@gmail.com or @cm_harlow on Twitter.

-###Requirements no matter what:
+### Java Requirements:

-OpenRefine is built with java.
-You will need Java JRE install.
-Mac and Linux machines will need to have Java 6 or 7 installed (if you have Java 8, and don't want to mess with Java 6 or 7, try grabbing LODRefine from GitHub and running via the Command Line Interface/client of your choice first).
+OpenRefine is built in Java.
+You will need Java JRE.
+Mac and Linux machines will need to have Java 6 or 7 installed (if you have Java 8, and don't want to mess with Java 6 or 7, try grabbing LODRefine from GitHub and running via the Command Line Interface/client of your choice first, this sometimes is a work-around).

-Java JRE isn't hard to install, but takes forever to download, especially on conference wifi.
-You are forewarned.
+**Java JRE isn't hard to install, but takes forever to download, especially on conference wifi.
+You are forewarned.**

 ###Option 1: Have OpenRefine/Google Refine Already Installed?